Stop Trying to Define Personalized Learning. No.

 They need a different perspective on education, with an instructional support providing subject matter mastery.

 The ultimate solution to this is “personalized learning in the classrooms”.
 We all might have heard the term “personalized learning”.
 But little we know about the benefits and implementation.
-So, let’s have a tour of the personalized learning enabled classroom.
 Why do teachers implement personalized learning?
 At a glance, personalized learning sounds like an obviously great idea.

 Parents want their children to receive personalized instruction throughout the school day.
 Teachers want to be able to respond effectively to individual students’ strengths and weaknesses.
 What Is 'Personalized Learning'?
 Educators Seek Clarity.
 Four Reasons to Worry About "Personalized Learning" Tocqueville’s observations about the curious version of democracy that Americans were cultivating in the 1830s have served as a touchstone for social scientists ever since.

 One sociologist writes about the continued relevance of what Tocqueville noticed way back then, particularly the odd fact that we cherish our commitment to individualism yet experience a “relentless pressure to conform.”
 Each of us can do what he likes as long as he ends up fundamentally similar to everyone else: You’re “free to expand as a standardized individual.”
 A couple of decades ago, that last phrase reminded me of how our pitiful individuality was screwed to the backs of our cars in the form of customized license plates.
 Personalized Data Units or Personal Learning? – Education Reform – Medium.
 “The assumption here is that curriculum can be broken into little pieces, that skills are acquired sequentially and can be assessed with discrete, contrived tests and reductive rubrics.